LachlanM05/website/README.md

 ## License

-This project is open for curiosity, but please credit if you use significant portions of the code.
+This project is Open-Source with the [MIT License](https://github.com/LachlanM05/website/blob/main/LICENSE)

 © 2025 LachlanM05